Since 2015, we’ve been discovering, nurturing, and enabling brilliant early-career artists to become Australia’s musical leaders of tomorrow.

 Building the future of Australia’s musical landscape takes more than a couple of years.
 We are incredibly proud of our FutureMakers, and we are strongly invested in supporting FutureMakers alumni and their careers beyond the scope of their initial program.

-We are pleased to support talented composer and violist Matt Laing as a FutureMaker from 2021-2023.
-He will join the 2020-2022 participants Partridge String Quartet, as well as alumni Aura Go, Matthias Schack-Artnott, Arcadia Winds, and Harry Ward.
+We are pleased to support talented double bassist, vocalist and composer Helen Svoboda and violist Katie Yap as FutureMakers from 2023-2024 who join composer and violist Matt Laing, (who finishes up mid year).
+Alumni include the 2020-2022 participants Partridge String Quartet, as well as Aura Go, Matthias Schack-Arnott, Arcadia Winds, and Harry Ward.

 2021 - 2023 Artists